Skip to content

 Day 6: Thar Desert

 Today drive by jeep to the Thar Desert.
-Meet your guides, who will get a campfire going and cook a traditional Rajasthani dinner while you relax and watch the sunset.
+Meet your local guides, who will cook a traditional Rajasthani dinner with chapati, dal, rice and veggies while you sit back, relax and watch the sunset.
 Spend the night stargazing and sharing stories in this incredible setting.

 Day 7: Jodhpur

 Rise early to enjoy the sunrise over the sand dunes.
 After a simple breakfast, take a private vehicle to the railway station and then a 6-hour train ride across the desert to the blue city of Jodhpur.
-Enjoy a guided walk to explore the sights, including a visit to one of the oldest markets in India – the Sadar Bazaar.
-Here you can haggle over Bollywood soundtracks, bangles, leather shoes, and colourful saris, or simply soak up the energy of a typical Indian market.
 Jodhpur is home to some of the best lassis in India, so make sure you try one while you’re here.

 Day 8: Jodhpur

 Today you have the option to visit the colossal Mehrangarh Fort, one of the largest in India.
 The fort is still run by the Jodhpur royal family.
-If you choose to visit, you can explore the palaces, galleries, and artillery inside the fortress walls and admire great views over the city.
 If you’d prefer to see a more down to earth kind of Rajasthani life, it is also possible to spend today touring nearby Bishnoi villages.
 Spending time in these villages offers a glimpse into rural Rajasthani life and the chance to learn about the rich cultural traditions of the people who live there.

 Day 9: Udaipur